KrzysiekJ/jekyll-paspagon/README.md

 If you specify thresholds like `paid_before`, you will need to run `jekyll build` again after reaching them.

-You may override formats, buckets, prices and payment addresses for each post by putting the relevant data in the YAML front matter:
+You may override formats, assigned buckets, prices, payment addresses and link expiration times for each post by putting the relevant data in the YAML front matter:

 ```yaml
 layout: post